DannyBen/rush-cli/README.md

 5. Note that the `main` and `undo` scripts are executed in the same folder it lives in, so you can copy files from the package's directory to wherever they need to be.
+6. If you need to read/write files in the user's current direcotory, use the `$USER_CWD` environment variable.
-6. The `main` and `undo` scripts can be written in any language, as long as they have a shebang line.
+7. The `main` and `undo` scripts can be written in any language, as long as they have a shebang line.